Learning environment

 'Transitions' is a term used to represent two phases of your studies: firstly, when you move into your studies, also known as 'induction'; secondly, when you leave the programme and move into either further study or the wider world.

-In the induction phase you will meet your Head of Department and Head of Programme, and begin to negotiate your individual programme of study through the online student record.
+In the induction phase you will meet your Head of Department and Head of Programme, and begin to negotiate your individual programme of study through Student Outcomes.

 As you approach the end of the programme, you will have the opportunity to meet with your Head of Department to discuss your future plans, either for moving into the profession or further study.